GOkwori/Grizk/README.md

 ### Colour Scheme

 The colour scheme of AccountSphere has been deliberately selected to establish a professional, clear, and appealing interface that enhances usability and visual aesthetics.
-The primary colours used throughout the platform include shades of grey and vibrant highlights, which not only create a modern look but also aid in distinguishing between different UI elements effectively.
+The primary colour used throughout the platform include shades of grey and vibrant highlights, which not only create a modern look but also aid in distinguishing between different UI elements effectively.
 Here’s a detailed breakdown of the colour palette:

 - `#3a405a (Slate Blue)`: Serving as the dominant background and accent colour, this shade defines the overall visual identity of the platform.
 It appears prominently in the navbar, buttons, and cards, providing a professional look that conveys sophistication and confidence.

 - `#ffffff (White)`: White is primarily used for the text and main background of forms, dashboards, and other elements, ensuring high contrast and readability.
 This universal and clean shade gives a fresh and uncluttered feel to the user interface.

-- `#fff (White) and #3a405a (Slate Blue)`: The combination of these colours makes interactive buttons prominent, enhancing the navigation and actions across the interface.
-These colours also highlight key UI elements and cards to create an intuitive and user-friendly experience.
+- `#fff (White) and #3a405a (Slate Blue)`: The combination of these colour makes interactive buttons prominent, enhancing the navigation and actions across the interface.
+These colour also highlight key UI elements and cards to create an intuitive and user-friendly experience.

 - `#fff (White) and Black for Buttons`: For the buttons, a classic white-on-black and black-on-white contrast is employed, creating visual appeal and drawing attention to call-to-action areas.